 If Andrea’s daughter can’t refinance the debt with a consolidation or other loan, and there are no provisions to release the co-signer, then her mom will simply have to remain as a co-signer.
 And like all co-signers, Andrea needs to protect her good credit by setting up a system to make sure her daughter is making timely payments.

-This article was originally published on MoneyTalksNews.com as 'Ask Stacy: Is It Possible to Get Out From Under a Co-Signed Loan?'.
+This article was originally published on MoneyTalksNews.com as 'Ask Stacy: Is It Possible to Get Out of a Co-Signed Loan?'.